 Make It Into a Sauce

-Finally, one of my favorite ways of consuming protein powder is making it into a sauce.
+Finally, making it a sauce is one of my favorite ways of consuming protein powder.

-If you want chocolate sauce, mix 1 scoop of chocolate protein powder with just 2 tablespoons of water.
+If you want chocolate sauce, mix one scoop of chocolate protein powder with just two tablespoons of water.
 You can add more or less water until you get the desired consistency.
 Add it to your ice creams or on top of strawberries.

 Frequently Asked Questions

 Is It Bad to Dry Scoop Protein Powder?

 As long as it is not a pre-workout that you are dry scooping, there is no risk in taking protein powder out of the jar and consuming it.
 However, if you take a large scoop, you could choke, resulting in coughing and irritating your airways.

 What Is the Point of Dry Scooping Protein Powder?

 The point of dry scooping protein powder is to get all of the protein powder in one take without adding too much liquid to your stomach.
 If you don’t fill your stomach up with liquid, you don’t feel full and can eat more calories —a beneficial attribute for those in a weight gain phase.

 Is It More Effective to Dry Scoop Protein Powder?